Refining the nonlinear modelling of primordial oscillatory features: Inclusion of primordial oscillatory features

 Then, from~\cref{eq:lo_power_spec}, we obtain at LO

 where $\Sigma_\mathrm{log}$ is defined in~\cref{eq:s_operator_explicit}.
 With the same ingredients, it is possible to compute also the NLO matter power spectrum, namely

-Eq.~\eqref{eqn:LO_cross_log} and~\cref{eqn:NLO_cross_log} show the calculation of the matter power spectrum at LO and NLO, respectively, including the mixed term between baryon and primordial logarithmic oscillations, in analogy to~\cref{eq:LO_cross_lin,eq:NLO_cross_lin}.
-They currently represent the state of the art of this calculation.
-We note that it is still possible to extend this result by partially relaxing the $q\ll k$ assumption used in the derivation of~\cref{eq:exp_form}, as shown in Ref.~\cite{Beutler:2019ojk}.
-In~\cref{app:relaxation}, we provide a revised version of all the calculations related to logarithmic oscillations presented in this section.
+\Cref{eqn:LO_cross_log,eqn:NLO_cross_log} show the calculation of the matter power spectrum at LO and NLO, respectively, including the mixed term between baryon and primordial logarithmic oscillations, in analogy to~\cref{eq:LO_cross_lin,eq:NLO_cross_lin}.
+We note that it is still possible to extend this result by partially relaxing the $q\ll k$ assumption used in the derivation of~\cref{eq:exp_form}, as shown for the non-mixed term only in Ref.~\cite{Beutler:2019ojk}.
+In~\cref{app:relaxation} we present the calculation of the mixed term that relaxes the $q\ll k$ assumption.
+Note that the contribution from relaxing this assumption is consistently subdominant compared to the effect of including the mixed term discussed in this section.
+Although the magnitude of the $q\ll k$ contribution increases as the frequency is lowered, we have checked that the cross term remains larger across the range of scales of interest for all frequencies considered.
+In particular, we find that the cross term is an order of magnitude larger than the $q\ll k$ corrections for $\omega \sim \smallO{100}$ and about a factor of $3$ for $\omega \sim \smallO{1}$.